The foundation seeks to promote the values and practice of diversity, equity, and inclusion in its workforce, its culture, and its grantmaking.

 - Paying attention to diversity when setting up search committees

 - Striving to build a diverse staff and board by searching for candidates outside traditional and familiar networks

 - Incorporating questions about the inclusion of diverse voices and perspectives in the OFP guidance for strategy development and implementation

-- Supporting sector efforts to increase diversity
+- Supporting sector efforts to increase diversity, equity, and inclusion

 - Providing organizational effectiveness grants to help grantees with their own efforts to enhance the diversity, equity, and inclusiveness of their organizations